Local Computation: Lower and Upper Bounds: Introduction

 In the context of local computation, each node $v\in V$ has to independently decide whether it joins a vertex cover or dominating set, which of its incident edges should participate in a matching, or what variable its corresponding variable gets assigned when solving an LP.
 Based on local knowledge, the nodes thus seek to produce a feasible \emph{approximation} to the global optimization problem.
 Depending on the number of rounds nodes communicate---and thus on the amount of local knowledge available at the nodes---, the quality of the solution that can be computed differs.
 We seek to understand the trade-off between the amount of local knowledge (or communication between nodes) and the resulting approximation to the global problem.

-In addition to these optimization problems, we also consider important binary problems, including: \begin{itemize} \item \textbf{Maximal Independent Set (MIS):} Given a graph $G=(V,E)$, select an inclusion-maximal vertex subset $S\subseteq V$, such that no two nodes in $S$ are neighbors. \item \textbf{Maximal Matching (MM):} Given a $G=(V,E)$, select an inclusion-maximal edge subset $T\subseteq E$, such that no two edges in $T$ are adjacent. \end{itemize} For such problems, we are interested in the question, how much local information is required such that distributed decision makers are able to compute fundamental graph-theoretic structures, such as a MIS or a MM.
-Whereas the described combinatorial optimization problems are NP-hard and thus, unless $\mathrm{P}=\mathrm{NP}$, even with global knowledge, algorithms can compute only approximations to the optimum, a MIS or a MM can trivially be computed with global knowledge.
-The question is thus how much \emph{local} knowledge to solve these tasks.
+In addition to these optimization problems, we also consider important binary problems, including: \begin{itemize} \item \textbf{Maximal Independent Set (MIS):} Given a graph $G=(V,E)$, select an inclusion-maximal vertex subset $S\subseteq V$, such that no two nodes in $S$ are neighbors. \item \textbf{Maximal Matching (MM):} Given a $G=(V,E)$, select an inclusion-maximal edge subset $T\subseteq E$, such that no two edges in $T$ are adjacent. \end{itemize} For such problems, we are interested in the question, how much local information is required such that distributed decision makers are able to compute fundamental graph-theoretic structures, such as an MIS or an MM.
+Whereas most of the described combinatorial optimization problems are NP-hard and thus, unless $\mathrm{P}=\mathrm{NP}$, even with global knowledge, algorithms can compute only approximations to the optimum, an MIS or an MM can trivially be computed with global knowledge.
+The question is thus how much \emph{local} knowledge is required to solve these tasks.